FAQs

 I am always very honoured by people who chose to collect my work and invest in me as an artist.

 My artworks are all individualy made (sometimes part of a series of similar), but they always remain one of a kind.
-No prints are made of them as I value the original artwork as being far more important than a print run of certain pieces.

 If you are interesting in collecting one of my artworks there are various options as I hope for them to be attainable to anyone.
 The ‘buy now’ button underneath the artwork page also includes options to pay later.